 Most geraniums are quite tolerant of warm weather, but in desert climates, shade during the hottest part of the day is recommended.
-When the weather’s over 90 degrees, try to ensure they get a nice break from the scorching sun.
+When the weather’s over 90 degrees Fahrenheit (32 degrees Celsius), try to ensure they get a nice break from the scorching sun.

 If growing your geranium indoors, aim for 6-7 hours of sunlight per day and supplement with a grow light if needed.
-Ideal growing conditions for indoor plants are 65-70 degree temperatures, but they’ll accept up to 85 degrees without any significant slowing of growth.
+Ideal growing conditions for indoor plants are 65-70 degree Fahrenheit temperatures (18-21 degrees Celsius), but they’ll accept up to 85 degrees Fahrenheit (29 degrees Celsius) without any significant slowing of growth.

 All plants require water, but geraniums tend to be especially sensitive to over-watering and under-watering conditions.
 If the soil is right, they’re not difficult to maintain.

 Water your geraniums only when the soil is dry to the touch.
 Just stick your finger into the soil a few inches, and if it seems a bit on the dry side, go ahead and water.
 If you find moisture about an inch below the surface, wait a little longer before watering.

 Outdoor plants usually have a minimum of one deep watering weekly, but may require more watering during the hot summer months.